Mining Legal Arguments to Study Judicial Formalism: Introduction

-We ask three research questions, namely 1) what are the capabilities of state-of-the-art NLP methods to detect and classify traditional types of legal arguments in non-english judicial decisions, 2) can they distinguish between formalistic and non-formalistic reasoning styles at the decision level, and 3) does empirical analysis support or refute prevailing claims about CEE courts?
+We ask three research questions.
+First, can state-of-the-art NLP methods detect argumentative paragraphs and classify them into eight traditional legal argument types in Czech judicial decisions?
+Second, can models distinguish between formalistic and non-formalistic reasoning styles at the decision level?
+And third, does an empirical analysis of legal reasoning in the Czech Supreme Court and Supreme Administrative Court support or challenge prevailing claims about formalism in Czech apex courts?

 By addressing these research questions, we make five substantial contributions to the field.
-First, we create the MADON dataset: a collection of 272 Czech Supreme Court and Supreme Administrative Court decisions with ca 9,183 paragraphs anno- tated by legal experts with eight argument types and one holistic formalism label.
+First, we create the MADON dataset, a collection of 272 Czech Supreme Court and Supreme Administrative Court decisions with 9,183 paragraphs annotated by legal experts with eight argument types and one holistic formalism label.
 Second, we publish detailed annotation guidelines grounded in established theories of legal argumentation and refined through over 200 pilot cases.
-Third, we compile and preprocess a corpus of 300,000 anonymized Czech court decisions for continued pretraining of LLMs.
-Fourth, we experiment with pretraining, fine-tuning and testing different configurations of state-of-the-art open models (Llama 3.1, ModernBERT) across three tasks: detecting arguments, classifying argument types, and predicting formalism.
-From these results, we propose a unified pipeline to classify decisions as non/formalistic that integrates all tasks and model families, improving explainability, reducing computational costs, and boosting performance.
-Finally, we use the MADON dataset for first empirical analysis of the two Czech apex courts.
-In sum, we show how contemporary NLP research helps to investigate judicial philosophies and traditional jurisprudential questions; we provide novel data, pipelines, datasets and models for such investigations.
+Third, we compile and preprocess a corpus of 300,511 anonymized Czech court decisions for continued pretraining of LLMs.
+Fourth, we experiment with pretraining, fine-tuning and testing different configurations of state-of-the-art and traditional open models (Llama 3.1, ModernBERT, MLP) across three tasks: detecting arguments, classifying argument types, and predicting formalism.
+From these results, we propose a unified pipeline to classify decisions as formalistic/non-formalistic that integrates all tasks and model families, improving explainability, reducing computational costs, and providing the best performance.
+Finally, we use the MADON dataset for the first empirical analysis of the two Czech apex courts.
+In sum, we show how contemporary NLP research helps to investigate judicial philosophies and traditional jurisprudential questions; we provide novel datasets, pipelines, and models for such investigations.